-Non-merchantable timber and slash will be disposed of by mowing, cutting, 23 chipping, 24 mulching 25 and left in upland areas, and/or hauling off-site to an approved location or used in stabilizing erodible slopes or construction entrances.
+Clearing the construction workspace in wetlands will be similar to clearing in uplands.
+For construction to proceed, obstructions (e.g., trees, brush, and logs) need to be removed.
+Vegetation and trees within wetlands will be cut off at ground level, leaving existing root systems intact.
+Non-merchantable timber and slash will be disposed of by mowing, cutting, chipping, mulching and left in upland areas, and/or hauling off-site to an approved location or used in stabilizing erodible slopes or construction entrances.
+Chipping is not allowed on public lands.
 Chips, mulch, or mechanically cut woody debris shall not be stockpiled in a wetland.
-Hydro-ax debris, or similar can be left in the wetland if spread evenly in the construction workspace to a depth that will allow for normal revegetation, as determined by the El.
+Hydro-ax debris, or similar can be left in the wetland if spread evenly in the construction workspace to a depth that will allow for normal revegetation, as determined by the EI.
 Chipping is not allowed on public lands.
 On public lands, mulch and mechanically cut woody debris must be uniformly broadcast to less than 2-inch thickness and in a manner that maintains visible ground.
 An Environmental Inspector will proceed with the clearing crews to monitor these activities on public lands.
 Should an accumulation of mulch or mechanically cut woody debris occur on public lands, Enbridge will remove the material and haul off-site to an approved location.
 However, woody debris or mulch that scatters during normal use of clearing equipment is acceptable, provided it does not accumulate as described above.
-Clearing over HDD paths will be limited to the 30-foot-wide construction workspace, except where free-span engineered bridges will be installed.
+Clearing over HDD paths will be limited to the 30-footwide construction workspace, except where free-span engineered bridges will be installed.